jsoniary-team/content/Advertisements/laravel_news.md

-## Jsoniary - Test, Document & Collaborate on Your APIs
+## Jsoniary - Free Private Beta Access for Laravel Developers

 **TL;DR: Jsoniary replaces Postman from your development toolkit.
 It provides a simple way to test and document your APIs.
-We are looking for Laravel/Lumen based API developers for our Free Private Beta Access.**
+We are looking for Laravel API developers for our Free Private Beta Access.**

 Jsoniary is focused on being super easy to test requests, automate documentation and collaborate with your team on APIs.
 There are only three steps: